cvet/fonline/README.md

 * *SdkPlaceholder* - all this stuff merged with build output in resulted sdk zip
 * *Source* - fonline engine specific code
 * *SourceTools* - some tools for formatting code or count it
-* *ThirdParty* - external dependecies of engine, included in repository
+* *ThirdParty* - external dependencies of engine, included to repository

 ## Clone / Build / Setup

 Before clone make sure that you [install Git LFS](https://github.com/git-lfs/git-lfs/wiki/Installation).\
+You can build project by sh/bat script or directly use [CMake](https://cmake.org) generator.\
+In any way first you must install CMake version equal or higher then 3.5.

+For build just run from repository root one of the following scripts:
+* BuildScripts\windows.bat - build Windows binaries (windows only)
+* BuildScripts/linux.sh - build Linux binaries (Unix platforms)
+* BuildScripts/web.sh - build Web binaries (Unix platforms)
+* BuildScripts/android.sh - build Android binaries (Unix platforms)
+* BuildScripts/mac.sh - build macOS binaries (macOS only)
+* BuildScripts/ios.sh - build iOS binaries (macOS only)

+All output binaries you can find in Build/Binaries directory.

+Todo:\
 ...write about build with cmake\
-...write about how make sdk\
+...write about how make final sdk\
 ...write about how setup own test environment

 ## Third-party packages